 Feds practice Ebola evacuations despite past Trump criticism

-Donald Trump railed against President Barack Obama's decision to bring patients with Ebola to the United States for treatment in 2014.
-Now that Trump is president, his administration is preparing for similar, and possibly larger-scale, evacuations.
+In this Oct.
+17, 2014 file photo, the National Institutes of Health Mark O. Hatfield Clinical Research Center where patients with Ebola in Bethesda, Md.
+Donald Trump railed against President Barack Obama's decision to patients with Ebola to the United States for treatment in 2014.

 Comments